Come to Glasgow’s Celtic Connection Festival on Jan 20th – first time I’ve played there in years.

 They ran away, chasing there extended heads.
 Honk, honk, honk!!

 I jumped back in the seat on the Renault with my heart still racing.
-Off we drove again, down past the golf club, the palm trees outside the hotels, the café, and over the hump back Railway Bridge, feeling a little exhausted now.
+Off we drove again, down past the golf club, the palm trees outside the hotels, the café, and over the hump back Railway Bridge, feeling less enthusiastic now.

 When we arrived in Town, I went into my Brother Paddy’s chipper, which was part of our family home, to say hello and get the keys.
 We told him the story, he raised his forehead and nodded a knowing giggle, I thought that he seemed to assume we had been up to no good?